Brooks-Computing-Systems-LLC/cppDemo01_First_Update/README.md

 This project showcases c++ development using wxWidgets and codeblocks.

-Several functions are made available that perform perfunctory functions.
+Several functions are made available that perform various programmer tasks.